spesnova/coreos-sandbox/README.md

 # CoreOS Sandbox
 This repo is a fork of [coreos/coreos-vagrant](https://github.com/coreos/coreos-vagrant).
-This provides a template Vagrantfile to create CoreOS clusters using Virtualbox and Vagrant.
+This provides a template Vagrantfile to create CoreOS cluster using Virtualbox and Vagrant.

 ## REQUIREMENTS
 Install dependencies